austozi/docker-fdroidserver/README.md

 ## Build

 1. Download the [latest release tarball](https://github.com/austozi/docker-fdroidserver/releases/latest) and extract it.
 2. Navigate to the folder where Dockerfile is and execute `docker build .`.
+You can specify the version of build-tools by passing `--build-arg BUILD_TOOLS_VERSION=33.0.2` (change to desired version) to the `docker build` command.

 ## Install